-You can read the full report by clicking on the button above and I have summarised the key findings in this article.
+You can download the full report here and I have summarised the key findings in this article.

 The report is broken down into three main sections…